NyeinChanAung-Dev/NyeinChanAung-Dev/README.md

 ### Here are some ideas to get you started:

-- 🔭 I’m currently working on Koe Koe Tech
+- 🔭 I’m currently working at 2c2p
 - 🌱 I’m currently learning dot net technologies
 - 💬 Ask me about ...
 - 📫 How to reach me: ...